rricharz/Pilaptop/pi-active/readme.txt

  pi-active
  Version for the Pilaptop (Waveshare)

- rricharz 2019
+ rricharz 2021

  This daemon displays a row on the 5x5 LED matrix showing the activity of the CPU.
+It uses the bottom row which is even visible if the cover above the led matrix is in place.

  The speed of the LED blinking shows current CPU usage